Helianthus decapetalus

-Helianthus decapetalus, known by the common names thinleaf sunflower and thin-leaved sunflower, is a perennial forb in the family Asteraceae.
+Helianthus decapetalus, known by the common names thinleaf sunflower, thin-leaved sunflower, and woodland sunflower, is a perennial forb in the family Asteraceae.
 It is native to the Eastern and Central United States and Canada, from New Brunswick west to Iowa, Wisconsin, and Ontario, south as far as Georgia and Louisiana.
 It produces yellow composite flowers in late summer or early fall.

 The name decapetalus means "with ten petals", referring to the 8-12 ray florets on the flower heads, resembling petals.

 Description

 The smooth slender stem of H. decapetalus is 60 to 200 cm (2 to 7 ft) tall and branched near the top.
 The ovate or lanceolate leaves are borne on 2- to 5-cm-long petioles and have serrated edges.
 They are 7 to 21 cm long and 4 to 10 cm wide.
 It has three to 10 flowerheads; each flowerhead is composed of 21 to 50 disk florets, and eight to 12 ray florets, which are 2.0 to 2.5 cm long.
 The bracts are typically 11 to 16 mm long, surpassing the flower disk by at least half their length.
 The fruit are 3.5- to 5.0-mm-long cypselae with a pappus of two scales.